a9na/a9na/README.md

 <details>
 <summary><strong> Meet Me! </strong><sub> (click to expand) </sub></summary>
 <br>
-Hi! 🙋‍♀️ I am deeply passionate about engineering, programming, design, and mathematics, with a strong commitment to excellence and innovation.
+Hi! 🙋‍♀️ I am deeply passionate about engineering, programming, design, mathematics and finance, with a strong commitment to excellence and innovation.
 <br>
 👩‍💻 I thrive on solving intricate challenges and delivering innovative solutions that advance technological boundaries.
 <br>